lierdakil/pandoc-crossref/docs/index.md

 -   `figLabels`, default `arabic`: the numbering scheme for figures.
 -   `subfigLabels`, default `alpha a`: the numbering scheme for subfigures.
--   `eqLabels`, default `arabic`: the numbering scheme for equations.
+-   `eqnLabels`, default `arabic`: the numbering scheme for equations.
+-   `eqLabels`: compatibility synonym for `eqnLabels`.
+If both are specified, `eqnLabels` takes precedence.
 -   `tblLabels`, default `arabic`: the numbering scheme for tables.
 -   `lstLabels`, default `arabic`: the numbering scheme for listings.
 -   `secLabels`, default `arabic`: the numbering scheme for sections.